daos-stack/daos/docs/admin/docker.md

 ### Via Docker Commands

-Once the images are created, the containers could be directly started with docker with the following
+Once the images are created, the containers are directly started with docker with the following
 commands:

 ```bash